 I began working for the Highland Archive Service in 2009 as Senior Conservator after having previously worked for the West Yorkshire Archive Service where I qualified in 1998.
 In 2010 I was awarded accreditation status and in 2013 I completed a Masters in Preventive Conservation with Northumbria University.
 I thoroughly enjoy my job at the Highland Archive Service helping look after an extensive collection covering the whole of the Highland region.
 The daily job can cover a range of tasks, no two days are the same.
 The way of life is fabulous up here with clean fresh air.
 I began kayaking once I moved up here and I now have a 3 star in sea kayaking which I enjoy immensely, visiting coves and uninhabited islands and seeing wildlife such as dolphins and seals.
 I also enjoy a bit of running and cycling.

 Grant Begg, Archive Centre Steward

 I joined the Highland Archive Service Team in 2013, after having worked initially for the MOD in recovery work and laterally as a security officer with Mitie Total Security Management.
-At the Highland Archive Centre my duties include looking after the security of the building, dealing with contractors, helping out with the running of the Learning Centre and liasing with staff in all deparments.
+At the Highland Archive Centre my duties include looking after the security of the building, dealing with contractors, helping out with the running of the Learning Centre and liaising with staff in all departments.
 In my spare time I enjoy hill walking and golf and I watch many forms of sport, especially shinty.